skrey/yellow-extensions/source/publish/README.md

 `create` = create file if not exists
 `update` = overwrite file if exists
 `delete` = delete file if exists
-`multi-language` = use file from corresponding subfolder
+`multi-language` = use content from corresponding subfolder
 `optional` = only if new installation
 `careful` = only if not modified